Warren Court: Brown v. Board of Education (1954)

 The very first case put Warren's leadership skills to an extraordinary test.
 The Legal Defense Fund of the NAACP (a small legal group formed for tax reasons from the much better known NAACP) had been waging a systematic legal fight against the "separate but equal" doctrine enunciated in Plessy v.
 Ferguson (1896) and finally had challenged Plessy in a series of five related cases, which had been argued before the Court in the spring of 1953.
-However the justices had been unable to decide the issue and asked to rehear the case in fall 1953, with special attention to whether the Fourteenth Amendment's Equal Protection Clause prohibited the operation of separate public schools for whites and blacks.
+However, the justices had been unable to decide the issue and asked to rehear the case in the fall of 1953, with special attention to whether the Fourteenth Amendment's Equal Protection Clause prohibited the operation of separate public schools for whites and blacks.

-While all but one justice personally rejected segregation, the self-restraint faction questioned whether the Constitution gave the Court the power to order its end.
-Warren's faction believed the Fourteenth Amendment did give the necessary authority and were pushing to go ahead.
+While all but one justice (Reed) personally rejected segregation, the self-restraint faction questioned whether the Constitution gave the Court the power to order its end.
+Warren's faction believed the Fourteenth Amendment did give the necessary authority and was pushing to go ahead.
 Warren, who held only a recess appointment, held his tongue until the Senate, dominated by southerners, confirmed his appointment.
 Warren told his colleagues after oral argument that he believed segregation violated the Constitution and that only if one considered African Americans inferior to whites could the practice be upheld.
 But he did not push for a vote.
 Instead, he talked with the justices and encouraged them to talk with each other as he sought a common ground on which all could stand.
-Finally he had eight votes, and the last holdout, Stanley Reed of Kentucky, agreed to join the rest.
+Finally, he had eight votes, and the last holdout, Stanley Reed of Kentucky, agreed to join the rest.
 Warren drafted the basic opinion in Brown v.
 Board of Education (1954) and kept circulating and revising it until he had an opinion endorsed by all the members of the Court.